eddiana/clocky/README.md

 Clocky is built with Lazarus, a cross-platform, Open Source RAD IDE for FreePascal.
 It is designed to compile on both Windows and Linux.
 And it shouldn't be too much trouble to compile for OSX and other platforms supported by Lazarus.

-Clocky pulls its weather data from OpenWeatherMap.org.
-To use Clocky, you'll need a free API key from them.
+Clocky pulls its weather data from either OpenWeatherMap.org or the Yahoo weather API.
+To use Clocky with OpenWeatherMap.org data, you'll need a free API from them.
 It only takes a couple of seconds to get one.

 Clocky supports up to 8 different Profiles.
 Each can have its own location and time zone setting.
 By default Clocky always launches the first profile.
 But you can launch other profiles by providing their name as a command line parameter: